 You and your team can create your own OTA updates mechanism in-house.
 But if you decide to do this, you’ll need to consider the following points:

-This type of platform offers a fast, stable, and secure solution with most of the functionalities you'll need as outlined above.
-A potential commercial platform option is JFrog Connect (formerly Upswift).
-JFrog Connect's platform provides a management dashboard for IoT and connected devices.
+This type of platform offers a fast, stable, and secure solution with most of the functionalities you’ll need as outlined above.
+A potential commercial platform option is JFrog Connect.
+JFrog Connect’s platform provides a management dashboard for IoT and connected devices.

-JFrog Connect (formerly Upswift) provides OTA software updates that support fast deployment and lightweight software updates remotely (using the new method outlined above).
+JFrog Connect provides OTA software updates that support fast deployment and lightweight software updates remotely (using the new method outlined above).

 A smart rollback engine will automatically identify failures and revert devices to the previous software version.